mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | Domain                                      | -$60    | -$60 | +0 (0%) |
 | **Net profit**                              | **<font color="red">-$3,835</font>** | **<font color="red">-$1,265</font>** | +$XX (XX%) |

-Pageviews are down substantially, which is to be expected.
-My [quitting Google post](/why-i-quit-google/) received 500k pageviews alone last year, so it would be surprising if I could write another hit like that.
+Pageviews are down substantially, which is unsurprising.
+My [quitting Google post](/why-i-quit-google/) received 500k pageviews in 2018, so I didn't expect to produce another hit like that.

 Still, I struggled to find readers in 2019.
 Throughout 2017 and 2018, many of my articles became popular without me trying very hard to promote them.
 I'd write the article then find an appreciative community to share it with afterwards.
+In 2019,

-In 2019, I branched out from technical posts into more posts about the struggles of running a bootstrapped business.
-Even though there are communities for those topics, I've found that communities about running online businesses tend to be much less welcoming to blog posts.
-Probably because they'd otherwise be overrun with self-promoters and snake oil salespeople.
+I branched out from technical posts into more posts about the struggles of running a bootstrapped business.
+Even though there are plenty of online communities for bootstrappers, they tend to be much less welcoming to off-site blog posts.
+Probably because they'd otherwise be overrun with self-promoters and snake oil sellers.

 Revenue is also down, which is fine because I don't go out of my way to earn money from this blog.
 My development costs fell dramatically.
-The site's freelance developer shifted focus more to his full-time job, and I gained enough web dev skills from my other projects that I felt comfortable adding features myself.
+The site's freelance developer shifted focus more to his full-time job, and I gained enough web dev skills from other projects that adding features myself is usually easy.

 ### What Got Done

 {{< img src="whatgotdone-screenshot.png" alt="Screenshot of What Got Done website" maxWidth="550px" caption="What Got Done is a task journaling app." >}}

 What Got Done is a tool for recording and sharing weekly work accomplishments.
-It's a technique that I learned while working at Google (TODO: link), and I've been using it to record [my progress](https://whatgotdone.com/michael) every week for the last 10 months.
+It's [a technique that I learned](/status-updates-to-nobody/) while working at Google, and I've been using it to record [my progress](https://whatgotdone.com/michael) every week for the last 10 months.

 | Income/Expense                              | Amount |
 |---------------------------------------------|---------|